galpt/dnscrypt-cake/README.md

 2. `dnscrypt-cake` will then adjust CAKE's `bandwidth` using a cubic function.
 3. The `cake()` function will try to handle `bandwidth`, `rtt`, and `split-gso` in milliseconds.

+> [!NOTE]
+>
+> Using a cubic function is just one part of the entire logic.
+The `cake()` function will configure CAKE and re-calculate `rtt` and `bandwidth`, then save the latest data into several slices/arrays.
+> The arrays can hold up to 1 million data, and every new data will be saved every 1 millisecond.
+All the data will be used to calculate the final values for configuring CAKE's `rtt` and `bandwidth`.
+>
+> This is an attempt to intelligently configure CAKE's `rtt` and `bandwidth` based on all the data, so it doesn't need to aggresively probe DNS servers just like the original [cake-autorate](https://github.com/lynxthecat/cake-autorate) implementation.

 * * *

 ## How to compile the code